Procedures

 oracle

-user:ln -s /opt/hcs/lib/libpkcs11.so $ORACLE_BASE/extapi/64/hsm/entrust/libpkcs11.so
+user:% ln -s /opt/hcs/lib/libpkcs11.so $ORACLE_BASE/extapi/64/hsm/entrust/libpkcs11.so

-Testing the integration
+Test the integration

 When testing the integration, make sure you use the instructions that are appropriate to your installation.
-That is:
+These tests are suitable for a multitenant database and software keystore.

 -